charliecalvert/JsObjects/JavaScript/Design/AngularCalculator/README.md

 Forgive me for naming the variable #mockScope.
 It is not a mock object, it is real instance of AddController.

-The key lines of code here are these, which creates and then initializes an instance of the object we want to test:
+The key lines of code here are these, which create and then initialize an instance of the object we want to test:

 	$mockScope = $rootScope.$new();
 	pc = $controller('AddController', { $scope: $mockScope });